Samsung's Galaxy S9+ combines powerful performance and a dual lens camera to exceptional effect. Here's everything you need to know.

 While that crisis is now long behind Samsung, it's still hoping to score a serious hit with the Galaxy S9 and its bigger sibling, the Samsung Galaxy S9+.

-The expectation for the S9+ is that it will follow in the sizing footsteps of its predecessors, with an expected 6.2 inch display.
-Leaks just prior to MWC 2018 certainly seem to confirm this, as well as the colours and specifications for the new Galaxy S9+.
+The S9+ is follows in the sizing footsteps of its predecessors, with a 6.2 inch display running at a resolution of 2960 x 1440.
+Leaks just prior to MWC 2018 confirmed this, as well as the colours and specifications for the new Galaxy S9+.

-The Galaxy S9+ will use one of Samsung's own Super AMOLED displays.
-Early leaks and rumours suggest we won't see a significant design reworking this year, which means it should look broadly similar to the Galaxy Note 8.
+The Galaxy S9+ uses one of Samsung's own Super AMOLED displays.
+The handset hasn't seen significant design reworking this year, with a look that remains broadly similar to the Galaxy Note 8.

 Samsung copped a lot of criticism for the placement of the fingerprint sensor on its 2017 flagship handsets.
-The company is apparently experimenting with technology that will place a fingerprint sensor underneath the front display glass, but rumours at the moment suggest that we won't see this on the Galaxy S9+.
-It's also feasible that Samsung will incorporate a facial ID technology in the Galaxy S9+, similar to that found in Apple's iPhone X, with one teaser video rather suggesting that Samsung's take on Animoji will debut with its new handset range.
+The company is apparently experimenting with technology that will place a fingerprint sensor underneath the front display glass, but it seems this technology isn't yet ready for the prime time given its absence on the Galaxy S9 and Galaxy S9+.

-The Galaxy S9+ is all but confirmed to run Qualcomm's Snapdragon 845 or Samsung's expected Exynos 9810 processor, both of which are expected to offer both performance and battery life boosts over today's current CPU choices.
-There was some early suggestion that Samsung might go it alone on the CPU front if it could get CDMA support baked into its own Exynos solutions, but it now appears that it will instead offer two CPU variants.
-In Australia, we expect to see the Exynos based Galaxy S9+.
+The Galaxy S9+ uses a faster processor than its predecessor, but which one specifically depends on where you live.
+Outside Australia, the Galaxy S9+ uses Qualcomm's Snapdragon 845, but local stock instead uses Samsung's Exynos 8910 processor.
+Regardless, both offer performance and battery life boosts over today's current CPU choices.
+There was some early suggestion that Samsung might go it alone on the CPU front if it could get CDMA support baked into its own Exynos solutions, but that has now been proven incorrect.

 Will the Samsung Galaxy S9+ have a good camera?

-Previous Galaxy S phones with plus-sized variants haven't tended to differentiate the camera, but the rumours and leaks to date point significantly towards the camera on the S9+ being a big step up from the regular Galaxy S9.
-Specifically, it appears that while the Galaxy S9 will continue with a single lens solution, the Galaxy S9+ will pick up a dual lens camera, similar to that found on the Galaxy Note 8.
+Previous Galaxy S phones with plus-sized variants haven't tended to differentiate the camera, but this time around the camera on the S9+ is a big step up from the regular Galaxy S9.
+Specifically, instead of the single lens approach of the Galaxy S9, the Galaxy S9+ boasts a dual lens camera similar to that found on the Galaxy Note 8.

 When will the Galaxy S9+ be available in Australia?